InPreD/TSOPPI_documentation/docs/source/sample_comparison.rst

 - The detailed table in output section [D] is sorted based on variant consequence and classification in the input samples.
   First, variants with "PCGR_consequence" values other than "x:noncoding_variant" and "synonymous_variant" are listed, those are followed by the noncoding and synonymous variants.
-Within each of those two groups, the ordering follows the sample_A-sample-B classification pair ordering as listed in section [B].
+Within each of those two groups, the ordering follows the sample_A-sample-B classification order as listed in output section [B].

 Running the tool
 ----------------